hexlabsio/http4k-aws-demo/docs/article.md

 }
 ```

 This is great for setting up simple one off endpoints but gets cumbersome very quickly if we want to set up a REST service with multiple endpoints.
-Functionality like extracting from parameters encoding

-When we first started to use this we found things like encoding and decoding payloads, checking
-HTTP Methods and extracting request parameters were all implemented by hand we were implementing a lot of functionality that would be included in other HTTP libraries. .
+Functionality like checking HTTP methods, extracting from parameters encoding and decoding payloads that is part of most HTTP frameworks needs to be implemented by hand.
+For this reason we were very happy to discover HTTP4K.

  ## HTTP4K
 HTTP4K is library written in Kotlin specifically to deal with HTTP programming.
 Rather than its own implement an HTTP